dmytrik/all_for_rest/README.md

 # All 4 Rest

 Welcome to **All 4 Rest** — a robust system for managing products, brands, and their managers, tailored to support diverse organizational roles.
 This platform streamlines handling product types, brand information, and hierarchical positions within the organization.
+Link on live page: https://all-for-rest.onrender.com/
+**User for testing:** login - oleh, password - oleh1234
+**Note:** This user is grill seller, so he can change only grill products, but no delete.
+Delete product can only superuser.

 ---